jsmillie7/quick-portfolio/geomodeling/index.md

   <img src="images/principle.png" width="80%">
 </p>

 As you can see, points outside of the polygon will cross an __even__ number of lines (including 0), and points inside of the polygon will cross an __odd__ number of times.
 Visualizing this is easy, but how do you calculate it?
-Since these are both lines, basic linear equations in the form of Y = mx+b can be calculated for them.
-Now that we have the equations (the slope _m_ and offset _b_) for both line segments, we can calculate where they intersect by the following logic:
+Since both the leg of the polygon and the data-to-reference-point are line segments, basic linear equations in the form of Y = mx+b can be calculated for them.
+Now that we have the equations (the slope _m_ and offset _b_) for both line segments, we can calculate how many times they intersect by the following logic:

 <p align="center">
   <img src="images/block_diagram.png" width="80%">